-Building your own gaming PC is not just an immensely satisfying experience, it also means you can tailor your build to your own personal needs.
-And it’s also remarkably easy too.
-No longer do you have to mess about with jumper switches, northbridges, and clock timings, you just need a little guidance, a little patience, and the right components.
-As for the rest it's like building a simple LEGO set.
+Learning how to build a gaming PC isn’t just an immensely satisfying experience, it also means you can tailor your build to your own personal needs.
+And it’s pretty easy, too.
+No longer do you have to mess about with jumper switches, northbridges, and clock timings – you just need a little guidance, a little patience, and the right components.
+As for the rest, it’s like building a simple LEGO set.

 But why not just save yourself all the hassle and buy a pre-built gaming rig?
-There’s not a huge price-premium on a full build these days, and you can blame someone else.
+There’s not a huge price-premium on a full build these days, and you can blame someone else if anything goes wrong.
 But we all use our PCs differently and that means we don’t all need the exact same setup.
-The problem with buying an off-the-peg gaming PC is that you will only have access to the components that a particular system builder can offer.
+The problem with buying an off-the-peg gaming PC is that you will only have access to the components that a particular system builder can offer – you don’t have this problem if you build your own PC.

-PC builders often have supply deals with different manufacturers meaning you might not be able to get the exact combination of graphics card, motherboard, CPU, memory, and SSD that you want.
+PC builders often have supply deals with different manufacturers meaning you might not be able to get the exact combination of the best graphics card, best motherboard, best gaming CPU, memory, and SSD for you – what we consider to be the ‘best’ components for one person is often not the same as what’s the ‘best’ for another.
+So by learning how to build a PC and crafting your own tailored rig you can make sure each component is just right for you.

-Build it yourself and there’s no limits apart from your imagination.
+Build it yourself and there are no limits apart from your imagination.
 It will also foster a beautiful little bond between you and the new gaming PC you helped bring into the world.
-Awww.

 Once the components are in place you’ll need to get an operating system, such as Windows, installed and optimise your new rig.
 But that’s for part two of our build guide.